Who are you and what is the purpose of this notice?

 To determine the appropriate retention period for personal data, we consider the amount, nature and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal, regulatory, tax, accounting or other requirements.

-It is also important to note that deactivating your account does not delete the personal data held by the departments and authorities, as they will be processing that personal data for their own purposes depending on their relationship with you and the services that they provide to you.
+However, please note that deactivating your account does not delete the personal data held by public sector organisations, as they will be processing that personal data for their own purposes depending on their relationship with you and the services that they provide to you.

 What privacy rights do I have?